dotnet/designs/accepted/package-doc/package-doc.md

   frameworks should therefore show up for all these frameworks, following NuGet compatibility rules.

+* **No superfluous installs**.
+There will be cases where framework-extensions eventually become built-in framework components.
+Due to versioning, the framework extension will still be applicable and thus installing the package is possible.
+However, we don't wan our docs to point developers to the package in these cases as the package will be redundant as the implementation no-ops.

 ### Non-Goals

 * **Fully unifying frameworks with package-based monikers**.
 Today, the [API